lilprada/project2/readme.md

 -potentially create sale page to append Closet items you're interested in selling - make "offer" buttons on all closet items that are ticked "MAYBE INTERESTED IN SELLING" so people can make offers on anything you own!

+-create a way to sort items (re: top, bottom, other - maybe oldest to newest!)